-AE Titles Configuration must be performed manually after CVIX Installation of MAG3.0269 and a Tomcat restart performed after completed.
+AE Titles Configuration must be performed manually after CVIX Installation and a Tomcat restart performed after completed.
 The CVIX install performs some of the configuration for the DICOM SCP automatically with reasonable defaults and predefined entries.
 Reasonable defaults and predefined entries include the configuration described in Tomcat DICOM SCP Configuration and Laurel Bridge DICOM SCP Configuration and if specific configuration values are desired instead of the reasonable defaults, then after updating and saving the configuration file, a Tomcat restart must be completed.

-NOTE: For additional installations of MAG3.0269 and/or subsequent patch releases, no additional changes to the AE Titles Configuration are necessary unless the settings configured have changed and an update is needed.
+NOTE: For additional installations and/or subsequent patch releases, no additional changes to the AE Titles Configuration are necessary unless the settings configured have changed and an update is needed.